 Mosaic was one of the leading innovations of Photo Booth Expo 2019 in Las Vegas and this trend hit Australian shores in 2020 with Fotomaster and LA Photo Party showcasing their versions of the mosaic photo experience in Photo Mosaic Wall and Muse Mosaic respectively.

-We’d also like to shout out to the Australian suppliers present on the Trade show with Wilkes Booth Co. supporting the event again for the fourth year and GD Design Co continuing the innovative spirit with a completely clear acrylic designed Ghost iPad Booth, you can check it out here.
+We’d also like to shout out to the Australian suppliers present on the Trade show with Wilkes Booth Co. supporting the event again for the fourth year and GD Design Co continuing the innovative spirit with a completely clear acrylic designed Ghost iPad Booth you can check out here.

 - Take you eye off the tools and focus on the experience